 In this tutorial yo0u will learn about Installing SSL Certificate (Secure Server Certificate) to secure communication between Postfix SMTP server and mail client such as Outlook or Thunderbird.

-Malware is used for a harmful purpose.
+Malware is used for a malicious purpose.
 It can be in your software or hardware.
-Email and free (don't confuse with OSS) or pirated software is the most famous way to spread malware.
-It is inserted in a system w/o user notification.
+Email and pirated software is the most powerful way to spread malware.
+Malware inserted in a system without user notification.

 Continue reading “Postfix mail server block Malware with blacklist”

 Librenix has a posted small and sweet article that explains basic steps to configure and install a mail server with antivirus / antispam in minutes.

 This article illustrates a situation where you need to set up your own mail server (be it your home mail server, or a small office one).
 It actually shows that, if using an integrated service mail server, anyone can do the job, all in a matter of minutes.

 AXIGEN Mail Server, the solution chosen for this example, can send and receive e-mails securely via “mydomain.com” and is able to retrieve them in a WebMail interface – this means that it includes all mail services needed for a fully functional mail server (SMTP, IMAP, POP3, WebMail, WebAdmin).

 To get an idea of the amount of time you can spare by installing such a solution, just think of all the different open source applications you would need to install instead (i.e. an MTA, Squirrelmail for Webmail, QmailAdmin for web configuration, Courier for IMAP and POP3 and many others.)

 => Install a Mail Server with Antivirus and Antispam in minutes